OE-jimvanoosten/mmrotate-OE/GET_STARTED.md

 2. **Trace the Inheritance**:

    - Start with the configuration file.
-   - Identify the classes it imports.
+   - Identify the classes/modules it imports.
    - Look for their definitions in `mmrotate`.
 If not found, check `mmdetection` or `mmcv`.

 ---